FlaskSimpleAuth Tutorial

 Start the application in a terminal with the flask local test server.

-export ACME_CONFIG="acme.conf" # where to find the config file
+export ACME_CONFIG="acme.conf" # where to find the configuration file

 flask --app ./app.py run --debug --reload